csvprobotica/Bender21Meraki/README.md

 - The front motor executes a turn to change the robot's direction, allowing it to continue moving without hitting the obstacle.

 **Phase 4:** Specific Color Detection
-- During navigation, the robot uses its color sensor to identify red or green objects in its path.
+- During navigation, the robot uses its camera to identify red or green objects in its path.
 - If a red or green object is detected, the control system activates an evasion routine to maneuver around the object.

 **Phase 5:** Gyroscope-Guided Navigation